manelmourelo/Quest-Boss-Balancing-Design/README.md

 The last tip I can give is that when you are designing a boss you should think about the best boss you’ve ever fight.
 Think why it was so great and try to make a boss that feels like the one you enjoyed.

+### **Points to take in count when designing a boss:**

+When you design a boss, you must have in mid that it has to be challenging and fair.
+It can be accomplished by using patterns in the attacks of the boss.
+It’s also important to think of stages that the boss should have, because a boss without stages can feel plain and boring.

+Make a boss that let you play with the player feelings.
+With this I mean that the boss should scare the player or intimidate him.
+Even it could make the player laugh, letting him underestimate the boss.
+You can even transform an NPC that during the game has been helping the player to make him feel betrayed.

+Another thing to have in count is that the boss must feel unique.
+This means that it must feel different from normal enemies and even from other bosses.

+Also, the boss must be a reward for the player or a goal that he wants to beat.